Text only available in Spanish

 - Academic Transcript: (60%).
 If candidates have not yet finished their degree studies, they must present their academic transcript with the grades obtained up to that time.

 - Knowledge of the English language, accrediting at least a B2 European Level: (20%).
 It is necessary to provide an official document certifying the level of English of the candidate.
 In the case that applicants are not able to present a certificate, candidates may take a level test at the Cantoblanco Campus.
 To request a sitting for this exam, you must first apply for admission and then contact the Director of the Master´s Degree to confirm the date on which the exam will be administered.
-This exam may be taken on the following dates: January 25, February 8, March 8 and 15, April 11, May 10 and 17, June 7, 14, 25, July 5 and 12, and September 6.
-It will start at 1:00 pm (with a duration of 1 hour).
+This exam may be taken on the following dates:

 -Letter of Motivation: (20%).
 The candidate must send a Letter of Motivation, following the instructions provided.